 I do plan to make some improvements to the bike, such as replacing the seat.
 The bike also doesn’t have any cargo space, so I’ll need to add a rear rack so I can hold panniers.
 I’ll also add a simple front basket, which will be good for helping me hold more stuff.
 The bike also doesn’t have any fenders, so I’ll need to at least snag a rear fender to make it easier for me to ride in rain and muddy weather.

 I hope this review was helpful to you.
-If you’re interested in checking out the Hiboy P7 or any of the other bikes and electric scooters they offer, feel free to check them out using my Hiboy affiliate link.
+If you’re interested in checking out the Hiboy P7 or any of the other bikes and electric scooters they offer, feel free to check them out using my Hiboy affiliate link (Get an additional $80 off by using my coupon code: MY80).
 You can also get the Hiboy P7 on Amazon.